jessp01/cobra-cli/README.md

 parent command to the newly added command.
 In this case, we want to assign the "create" command to the "config" command.
 All commands have a default parent of rootCmd if not specified.

-By default `cobra-cli` will append `Cmd` to the name provided and uses this name for the internal variable name.
+By default `cobra-cli` will append `Cmd` to the name provided and use this name for the internal variable name.
 When specifying a parent, be sure to match the variable name used in the code.

 *Note: Use camelCase (not snake_case/kebab-case) for command names.
 Otherwise, you will encounter errors.
 For example, `cobra-cli add add-user` is incorrect, but `cobra-cli add addUser` is valid.*

-Once you have run these three commands you would have an app structure similar to the following:
+Once you have run these three commands you will have an app structure similar to the following:

 ```